scott-linder/irsh/README.md

 The layout of the source directory is similar to a modern Unix filesystem:

-    init - perhaps more aptly just `sh` bin/ - commands and filters
+    init - perhaps more aptly just `sh` bin/ - commands
     etc/ - configuration
-    lib/ - libraries (for both `init` and commands) usr/ - static files
+    lib/ - libraries and utility functions (for both `init` and commands) filter/ - filters run on all messages usr/ - static files
         man/ - man pages
     var/ - dynamic files